d0ze/golang-hft/README.md

 # High frequency trader

-This repo contains a bot and the tools to trade algorithmically on a market exchange.
+This repo contains a framework to trade algorithmically on a market exchange.

 It is written in golang, with docker support to run it.